SCAlabUnical/BigDataAnalysisExamples/RoIMiningHive/README.md

 The first step is to map a Flickr tuple to the corresponding PoI.
 It can be done by defining an UDF that allows to run custom Java code within a Hive script;
 in particular, a Regular UDF works on a single row of a table and produces a single output row.
-The assignRoI method of Listing 19 checks if the tags and the description contain a keyword of the file loaded as input and returns the name of the RoI (e.g., the Colosseum is also called the Flavian Amphitheater, Coliseo, etc.).
+The assignRoI method checks if the tags and the description contain a keyword of the file loaded as input and returns the name of the RoI (e.g., the Colosseum is also called the Flavian Amphitheater, Coliseo, etc.).